111 Colchester Avenue

 Call 911 immediately if you or someone you are with has a sudden, severe headache, passes out, or has a seizure.

 - Change in vision or double vision

 - Numbness, weakness or paralysis of one side of the face

 Brain Aneurysm Care at UVM Medical Center

-Whether you need emergency care for a ruptured brain aneurysm, or diagnosis, evaluation and treatment of an ongoing problem, we provide a caring, personalized approach that puts patients at the center of everything we do:
+Whether you need emergency care for a ruptured brain aneurysm, or diagnosis, evaluation

 - Our neurosurgeons are committed to a personal approach and work closely with you and your family through all aspects of your care.